 2. Talk to someone about it

-The best way that you can prepare for it is to fully understand both your period and your body.
+The best way that you can prepare for your period at school is to fully understand both your flow and your body.
 That way you won’t be caught out by any unexpected surprises.
 They might be kind of annoying, but mums are also a fountain of knowledge when it comes to this type of stuff, so talk to them.

 It’s not as embarrassing as you might think – the majority of women have a period, it’s literally how the human race works.
 Try to talk to your mum, aunties, grandmas, older sisters or your school nurse about any questions you have.
 It’ll put your mind at ease and help it to seem a whole lot less scary.